openmultiplayer/web/docs/server/ControllingServer.md

 ---
 title: "Controlling a Server"
-descripion: Useful commands for controlling a server.
+description: Useful commands for controlling a server.
 ---

 ## Changing Gamemode